Universities in the UK charge tuition fees. Fees may vary, depending on the university and the course.

 ⦁ Maintenance Loan

 A Maintenance Loan is a loan to cover living costs.
 Different loan amounts are available and depend on household income and place of residence.
-Only those with a low household income (around £26,000 per annum per household) are eligible for full support.
-Please note that a minimum of pre-settle status is required to receive a Maintenence Loan.
+Only those with a low household income (around £26,000 per household per year) are eligible for full support.
+Please note that a minimum of pre-settle status is required to receive a maintenance loan.

 Paying your tuition fees

 The Student Finance organisation will transfer the tuition fee money directly to the university of your choice.
 The fee for the academic year is spread over three instalments.
-SFE will inform you by letter of the details of your loan payments.
+SFE will inform you about the details of your loan payments by letter.

 Loan amount

-The amount of the loan depends on the income in your household and where you live.
+The loan amount depends on the income in your household and the place of your residence.
 For the 2023/2024 academic year, the maximum loan amounts for full-time students are as follows:

-The total amount you get can be as much as 17,000f each year!
+The total amount you get can be as much as £17,000 a year!

 Loan disbursement